pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/saml/onelogin.md

 ![Get Metadata](/images/docs/reference/service/saml-onelogin/onelogin-get-metadata.png)

 1. Open the file and copy the entire block of XML text in your clipboard
-1. Open the Pulumi Service and navigate to your SAML organization.
+1. Open the Pulumi Cloud and navigate to your SAML organization.
 1. Select the **Settings** tab, and then select **Access Management**.
 1. In the **Membership Requirements** section, select the **Change requirements** button.
 1. Select **SAML SSO** and then select **Next**.